u-blox/XPLR-HPG-software/XPLR-HPG-SW/examples/shortrange/05_hpg_wifi_mqtt_correction_captive_portal/README.md

 **NOTE**: If the smartphone only starts the hotspot at 5 GHz, then XPLR-HPG cannot connect.

-8. Following, copy and paste the Client ID, upload the Thingstream files, and select the device region (EU - Europe or US - United States).
+8. Following, copy and paste the Client ID, upload the Thingstream files, select the device region (EU - Europe or US - United States) and your Thingstream subscription plan.
 Don't forget to click the **Set** button on each Thingstream credential to define them.

 ![Web interface button](./../../../media/shared/readmes/thingstream_config.jpg)